rhagelstrom/BetterCombatEffects/README.md

 The exhaustion stack is automated if the RESTL tag is used.
 Exhaustion; EXHAUSTION: 3; RESTL will be reapplied as Exhaustion; EXHAUSTION: 2; RESTL on a long rest.
 If EXHAUSTION is 1, the effect will be removed on long rest.

-Also, Exhaustion will be automaticlly added if a character already has exhaustion.
+Also, Exhaustion will be automatically added if a character already has exhaustion.
 Example, if the character has EXHAUSTION: 1, Applying the effect EXHAUSTION: 3 to the character will show EXHAUSTION: 4 in the CT.

 * Exhaustion; EXHAUSTION; RESTL